Psoriasis Treatment & Causes

 Psoriasis appears in different forms with different characteristics.

-Inverse Psoriasis appears as bright-red, lesions which are not rough but rather smooth and shiny.
-They are mainly found in skin folds and tender areas like the armpits and other skin folds such as the groin or under the breasts or buttocks.
+Inverse Psoriasis appears as bright red lesions which are smooth and shiny.
+They are mainly found in skin folds − tender areas such as the armpits and other skin folds, such as the groin or under the breasts or buttocks.
 These are also the areas that can become irritated due to friction and/or sweating.

-Pustular Psoriasis is predominately seen in adults, and is characterised by white blisters of pus (which is non-infectious as it consists of white blood cells).
-These blisters may have reddened skin around them, and may be localised or widespread.
+Pustular Psoriasis is predominantly seen in adults and is characterized by white blisters of pus (which are non-infectious).
+These blisters may have reddened skin around them and can be localized or widespread.

 Psoriasis can be handed down from parents to children.